Believe it or not, eating fistfuls of chocolate cake drowned with Grand Marnier is not the key to happy eating – at least, not in the long run.

 We understand that everyone has different dietary needs, restrictions and access – however, we hope we’ve provided you with a few ideas to eat your way into a happier frame of mind!

-Find all of our sources for this piece here.
+Find all of our sources here.

 https://www.scientificamerican.com/article/gut-feelings-the-second-brain-in-our-gastrointestinal-systems-excerpt/ All information contained in this article is intended for general information purposes only.
 The information provided should not be relied upon as medical advice and does not supersede or replace a consultation with a suitably qualified medical practitioner.
 CBHS endeavours to provide independent and complete information, and content may include information regarding services, products and procedures not covered by CBHS Health Cover policies.
 For full terms, click here.